 And if that wasn’t enough to convince you, consider that page load speed is one of the major Google’s ranking factors.

 Page load speed is one of the major Google’s ranking factors

 Meaning, if your website loads fast, it has more chances at ranking higher on the search engine results page (SERP).
-Which naturally leads us to the next benefit – improved search engine visibility.
+Which naturally leads us to the next benefit – improved image search visibility.

 Search engine optimization (SEO) is a set of techniques used to rank the website higher in SERPs.
-Just like optimizing your page load speed improves your search engine visibility, applying SEO techniques to images also positively impacts the search visibility of your website.
-Since image optimization for Shopify can help rank your pictures in Google Images, more users will be able to see your content, thus, bringing more traffic to your online store.
+Just like optimizing your page load speed improves your search visibility, applying SEO techniques to images also positively impacts the search visibility of your website.
+Since optimization of Shopify images can help you rank pictures in Google Image search results, more users will be able to see your content, thus, bringing more traffic to your online store.

 Knowing these undeniable benefits, let’s break them down one at a time!

 Shopify Image Optimization Tips for Faster Loading Speed